 BHCOE Standard 201

-Title of Standard: Standards for Effective Applied Behavior Analysis Organizations
+Title of Standard: BHCOE 201: Standards of Excellence for Applied Behavior Analysis Services

 Abstract: These standards focus on areas needed to deliver and sustain high-quality services, manage treatment costs, and reduce risk and liability.
-The standards address the following areas: Ethics, Integrity, & Professionalism, General Requirements & Liability, Recruiting, Hiring & Retention, Clinical Documentation, Patient Intake, Service Delivery, Collaboration & Coordination of Care, Health, Safety & Emergency Preparedness, Media, Communication & Representation, HIPAA & Compliance, and Diversity.
+The standards address the following areas: Ethics, Integrity, & Professionalism; Diversity, Equity, & Inclusion; General Requirements & Liability; Recruiting, Hiring, & Retention; Patient Intake; Service Delivery; Clinical Documentation; Health, Safety, & Emergency Preparedness; Media, Communication, & Representation; and HIPPA & Compliance.

 Project Need: To date, there are no industry-wide standards for organizations that provide Applied Behavior Analysis therapy.
 These standards and guidelines focus on areas needed to deliver and sustain high-quality services, manage treatment costs, and reduce risk and liability.

-The BHCOE Commission will meet to discuss public commentary from the first-round draft of the standards.
-All meetings will be listed here at least two weeks in advance.
+The BHCOE Commission has met to discuss public commentary from the first-round draft of the standards on the following dates:

 Public Commentary Guidelines:

-Comments should be set forth using the BHCOE Public Commentary Form as follows:
+To submit comments, they should be set forth using BHCOE Public Commentary Forms as follows: